A bit about me

 In 2011, I contested the leadership of the Green Party after John Gormley stepped down as party leader.
-I have held a number of portfolios within the Green Party; Spokesperson for Environment and I am currently Spokesperson for Local Government, Community and Rural Affairs.
+I have held a number of portfolios within the Green Party, including Spokesperson for Environment and Spokesperson for Local Government, Community and Rural Affairs.

-My professional work has spanned many diverse areas; as a graphic designer, a landscape gardener, a community educator.
-In recent years, I worked as a project worker with a Kilkenny based suicide prevention project where I led and steered the development of the first County Suicide Prevention Plan; a template for which has now been replicated across the State.
+My professional work has spanned many diverse fields: graphic designer, landscape gardener and community educator.
+In recent years, I was a project worker with a Kilkenny-based suicide prevention project where I led the development of the first County Suicide Prevention Plan, the template for which has now been replicated across the State.

-My academic background is in graphic and industrial design and rural development and I am currently studying towards an MA in International Development at the National University of Ireland in Maynooth.
+My academic background is in graphic and industrial design and rural development.
+I am currently studying towards an MA in International Development at the National University of Ireland in Maynooth.

-I am also a musician and artist, taking my place in the culture and arts in Kilkenny.
+I am also a musician and artist, taking my place in the vibrant culture and arts scene in Kilkenny.
 I have had the privilege of playing in some influential bands down the years and - if you've read this far - you deserve to know that I am probably the only T.D. in the history of the State who has played support for John Cooper Clarke, Kinky Friedman and Tommy Ramone.